Skills

 - Concrete governing artifacts

-- Authority-ordered reconciliation
+- Authority-hierarchy reconciliation

-- One alignment-and-planning skill
+- One HELIX skill

 - Runtime integrations that execute or package the method